DocStem/CustomReportCards-master/READMEREPORTCARDS.md

 					       give them a MARKED designation

 4- Modify your templates in the includes directory.
          a.
-Called header.html -- holds the top first page header and the back page Comment Codes
+Called header.MAIN.html -- holds the top first page header and the back page Comment Codes/The key word is MAIN
-         b. maincourseblock.html is a Table Header it has %SKILL% which you can replace with the Subject the student is Schedules for.
-This appends to the %COURSEMARKS% inside the header.html
+         b.
+Whatever.COURSE.html is a Table Header it has %SKILL% which you can replace with the Subject the student is Schedules for.
+This appends to the %COURSEMARKS% inside the header.html -- allows you the flexibilty to change the look and feel of Subject / Skill tables.
-         c. marksrow.html is just a Row with cells that get a find and replace of %T#% (where # is 1, 2, 3, etc.).
-This will append to the Maincourseblock.html.
+         c.
+Whatever.MARKSROWS.html is just a Row with cells that get a find and replace of %T#% (where # is 1, 2, 3, etc.).
+This will append to the *.COURSE.html.
+         Together the 3 can be used for mix / match and new styler report cards.
+I have include 2 similar of each.